 Known as one of the city's prime spots for la bonne vieille cuisine française (good old French cuisine) at modest sums, this restaurant offers classic Paris brasserie ambiance.
 Near the Parc Andre Citroen, Le Bistrot d'Andre's decor is awash in automobile nostalgia.

 Specialties include hearty classics like duck confit or cassoulet.
 Expect to pay 18-22 Euros/approximately $20-$25 for plats du jour.
 Lunch menus will set you back approximately $25.

 Address: 232 Rue Saint-Charles, 15th arrondissement

 This is a legendary Paris bistro where luminaries like Hemingway and Andre Gide once occupied the tables.
 Open since the mid-19th century, this is one of the rare places in the overpriced Odeon area where one can find solid traditional cuisine that's not exorbitant.
 Lunch menus available for 12 or 24 Euros (approximately $13-$27).
 Polidor's homemade pumpkin soup, tarts, and cakes are especially recommended.
 Credit cards not accepted.

 Address: 41 Rue Monsieur le Prince, 6th arrondissement

 RER: Luxembourg (Line B)

 Chez Papa has several addresses around the city and is nearly always packed and boisterous.
 Known as one of the city's best spots for copious French-southwest style salads and main courses, one can feast on delicacies such as magret de canard (duck breast) with leeks, or pan-seared foie gras with gingerbread crumbs for under $25.
-Lunch menus are a better value still at approx $15.
-Wine by the glass is budget-compatible, too, at under $5.Continue to 9 of 9 below.
+Wine by the glass is budget-compatible, too, with options under 5 euros.

 Address: 30 Rue Pierre Leroux, 7th arrondissement